Emergency Financial Assistance

 Since October 2020, the County and nonprofit partners have provided more than $2 million in emergency financial assistance to over 1,600 low-income community members with COVID or who have been exposed to someone with COVID to help offset the cost of staying home during their isolation or quarantine period.

-For help, including food support, legal aid, mental health, or other services, we encourage you to call 211 or (707)-565-4667 to get connected to services, or visit the Get Help and Resources sections on our Coronavirus webpage.
-Latinx and Indigenous community members are encouraged to contact the CURA Project at (707) 309-8972 or visit the CURA Project website.
+For help, including food support, legal aid, mental health, or other services, we encourage you to call 211 or (707) 565-4667 to get connected to services, or visit the Get Help and Resources sections on our Coronavirus Response page.

 American Rescue Plan Act (ARPA)